 "Huh.
 You should be feeling better by now, since the sun's already out of the mountains!"
 Sandalphon gestured towards the east with his wing.

 Arael looked over, expecting their conversation to continue, but quickly realized they were both expecting her talk.
 "Well, I guess so.
 Uh, do you guys know where the rest of them are?" she said quickly, finding a way to remove herself from the center of attention.

 "Maybe they're sleeping in," Sandalphon said loudly and glanced pointedly at Arael.

-Arael glared back.
+Arael shrunk back.
 "Maybe they're listening to stories.
 Or eating berries.
-Or learning something from their… parents," she said in a harsh voice, and Sandalphon shrunk back a bit.
+Or learning something from their… parents," she said with hesitance.

-If Israfel noticed anything about Arael's hostility, she didn't show it.
+If Israfel noticed anything about Arael's behavior, she didn't mention it.
 "Well, wanna go find them?"

 "Sure," Sandalphon responded.
 With a few light beats of his wings, he flew off into the distance, with Israfel tailing behind.
 Arael hesitated for a bit, looking at the snowy, mountainous terrain dotted with a few trees here and there; but she realized she was going to fall behind and took flight quickly.